Dhanush-Raj1/Gmail-Assistant-Project/README.md

 The input is processed and passed to the Groq-powered LLM.

 ### AI-driven Response:
-The AI interprets the query, calls the Gmail API, and retrieves relevant data.
+The AI agent interprets the query, calls the Gmail API, and retrieves relevant data.
 A structured response is generated and displayed in the UI.

 ### Chatbot UI: